ZSendokame/arguing/README.md

     type=str,  # Type of the argument, by default string. default='default_value',  # If the user don't pass the flag or it doesn't have a value, it will be automatically setted to this. help='Help.'  # Help message
-    # You can also add Mandatory arguments witht the "mandatory" parameter (Bool)!
+    # You can also add required arguments witht the "required" parameter (Bool)!
 )
 # Also, you can define a variable to the function and it will return the argument value.